 Given the critical dependence of Salem's agriculture and water resources on monsoonal rainfall, it is imperative to conduct a comprehensive analysis of rainfall trends over the past four decades.
 Such a study will provide valuable insights into the impacts of climate change at a local scale, inform watershed and catchment management strategies, and contribute to the development of adaptive measures to safeguard the region's socio-economic well-being.

-Methodology
+Materials and methods

-A. Study Area
+2.1.
+Descrpition of the study area

 Salem District is situated in the north-central region of Tamil Nadu, India, and lies between latitudes 11°14′N and 12°53′N and longitudes 77°44′E and 78°50′E. The district exhibits a semi-arid climate and is influenced by both the Southwest Monsoon (SWM) and Northeast Monsoon (NEM).
 Its geography is marked by a mix of plains and hills, particularly the Shevaroy Hills, which modulate the district’s rainfall through orographic effects [11].